wp-plugins/microblog-poster/readme.txt

 * Upload the contents of the microblogposter folder to your /wp-content/plugins/ folder.
 * Activate the Plugin through the 'Plugins' menu in WordPress
-* Settings->MicroblogPoster, Configure your social network accounts.
+* Settings->MicroblogPoster, configure your social network accounts.
-* The plugin is ready, it will automatically cross posts whenever you publish a new blog post.
+* The plugin is ready, it will automatically cross posts to social networks whenever you publish a new blog post.

 **twitter.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/twitterhelp "Twitter help with screenshots.")

-Basically your Twitter username and password won't suffice in order to post automatic updates, Twitter API requires some more steps described below.
+Basically your Twitter username and password won't suffice in order to post automatic updates, Twitter Api requires some more steps described below.
 No worries, it's rather a simple procedure.

-    1. In order to post updates through the Twitter API you will need first to create your own Twitter App here: https://dev.twitter.com/apps
+    1. In order to post updates through the Twitter Api you'll need first to create your own Twitter App here: https://apps.twitter.com/

-    2. Once you have created your Twitter App you have to change its access level to be Read and Write.
+    2. Once you have created your twitter App you have to change its access level to be read and write.
-    Browse to settings tab and check the access level to be Read and Write, save your new settings.
+    Browse to settings tab and click on 'modify app permissions'.
+    Check the Access level to be read and write.
+Save Settings.

-    3. Once this is done go back to the details tab, at the bottom you should have a button 'Create my Access Token', please do it.
+    3. Once this is done go back to the API Keys tab, at the bottom you should have a button 'Create my access token', please do it.

-    4. This is it, on the details tab you have all what you need, i.e. Consumer key / secret, Access Token and Access Token Secret.
+    4. This is it, on the API Keys tab you have all what you need, i.e. API (Consumer) key / secret, Access token and Access token secret.

-    5. If you don't see immediately the access token at the bottom, please refresh the details tab page.
+    5. If you don't see immediately the access token at the bottom, please refresh the API Keys tab page.

 **plurk.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/plurkhelp "Plurk help with screenshots.")

-It's most likely the same as for Twitter, you will need some more effort in order to post updates through their API.
+It's most likely the same as for Twitter, you'll need some more effort in order to post updates through their API.

-    1. Please go at this Url http://www.plurk.com/PlurkApp/ and click on 'Create a new Plurk app'.
+    1. Please go at this Url http://www.plurk.com/PlurkApp/ and click on 'Create a New Plurk App'.
     For App type, choose 'Third-party web site integration'.
     For App website you can put http://localhost